htcondor/htcondor-dags/examples/basic_diamond/README.md

 All of the scripts in the second group are written as simply as possible.
 The most important thing to focus on is `make_dag.py`: the other scripts simply exist to make sure this example is actually runnable.
+Each file contains comments explaining what it does, so your next step should be to read through `make_dag.py` itself.

 ## Running the Example